m4rtinpf/loan-prediction/README.md

 In 2020, Fannie Mae modified the way they publish their data.
 To avoid having to make too many modifications to the tutorial project, the [old dataset](https://rapidsai.github.io/demos/datasets/mortgage-data) was used.

+An article on this project is available [here](https://m4rtinpf.github.io/loan_prediction.html).

 Installation
 -
 ### Download the data